-Ok, ladies… I thought I’d share some of the habits and routines I’ve found to be helpful for anyone who currently works from home or is considering it in the future.
+Working from home presents many unique challenges, as I’m sure you know.
+I have been a work at home mom for many years, in various capacities.
+I have this blog, I teach other women how to start their own blogs, and I also help other moms learn to follow and stick to a keto diet.
+I thought I’d share some of the habits and routines I’ve found to be helpful for anyone who currently works from home or is considering it in the future.
 If you work at an office, I am sure you will still find many of these useful for you.
-Keep in mind, I work from home with 6 children and we homeschool.
-So, productivity and resources are a must.
+Keep in mind, I work from home with seven children and we homeschool.
+So, productivity and time management are a must in my household!

 This post may contain affiliate links.
 They do not cost you anything more, but I appreciate you helping my family!